ChrisDeFreitas/API-Harness/README.md

 --- maybe be due to remote server preventing scripting
 - testing usability and for side effects before more development
 - XML and JSON components may go away if they don't demonstrate higher value than text output (because of poor performance with large datasets)
-- review ToDo list to see whats waiting to be fixed/implemented

 ## Goals
 - create a general purpose tool to test API calls